computelab/config/README.md

 Note that in this file, it overwrites the default values of `bar.endpoint` and `bar.token`.

 This file is optional.
-It is mainly for local integration test against remote resources.
+It is mainly for local integration test against local or remote resources.

 #### 3. Environment variables